 - Grab the TV remote for your Samsung TV and press the Home button.

-- Navigate to the Settings option and choose General.
+- Navigate to All Settings and choose General & privacy.

 - Under General, select Accessibility, followed by Caption Settings.